Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Conclusion

 Agent skills have emerged as a foundational abstraction for the next generation of LLM-based agents.
 By packaging procedural expertise as composable, portable, and dynamically loadable modules, skills resolve the tension between general-purpose models and specialized task requirements.
 The rapid ecosystem growth---from Anthropic's October 2025 launch to open standardization in December 2025, with adoption across multiple frontier model providers---confirms that the industry has converged on this abstraction.

-This survey has traced the skill paradigm across four dimensions: architectural foundations, acquisition methods, deployment in the CUA stack, and security.
+This survey has traced the skill paradigm across four dimensions: architectural foundations, acquisition methods, deployment settings with emphasis on the CUA stack, and security.
 The field's progress has been remarkable: benchmark results that seemed aspirational a year ago are now routine, and new challenges---security governance, cross-platform portability, skill composition---have emerged to define the next frontier.

 The path forward requires simultaneous advances in multiple directions: more principled skill learning algorithms that produce inspectable artifacts, robust permission models that maintain usability, evaluation frameworks that assess skill quality rather than merely task completion, and governance structures that balance openness with safety.
 The agent skills paradigm is young, but its trajectory suggests it will be central to how humanity collaborates with AI systems in the years ahead.